smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 # Finding the Root Cause of E2E Test Flakes

 ## Introduction
 When end-to-end tests fail intermittently, the underlying issues can stem from resource constraints, environment setup, or test design—among other possibilities.
-This guide helps developers and QA systematically diagnose and address E2E test flakiness, reducing the time spent on guesswork and repeated failures.
+This guide helps engineers systematically diagnose and address E2E test flakiness, reducing the time spent on guesswork and repeated failures.

 ---